k-Knight/KMinimalist/README.md

 * Working with **styles of GUI** elements in a convenient way **during runtime** without the data stage
 * Utility scripts, for instance, deep copying Lua objects

-# kminimalist reference
+# KMinimalist reference

-## File ``kminimalist_bootstrap.lua``
+## File ``KMinimalist_bootstrap.lua``

 Supports registration of event handlers without overriding old handlers.
-Also has initialization that **MUST** be called to for kminimalist library to work during runtime of the game.
+Also has initialization that **MUST** be called to for KMinimalist library to work during runtime of the game.

 ### Function ``KMinimalistBootstrap.init()``

-Must be called at game runtime in order for the kminimalist library to function properly.
+Must be called at game runtime in order for the KMinimalist library to function properly.

 ### Function ``KMinimalistBootstrap.register(event, handler)``